relic374/relic374/README.md

 7. Gemp            - A Easy Way to Back up Files Using a CLI
 8. One Ep Full W3D - A Source Code Edit of Wolfenstein 3D So That Only the First Episode is Playable
 9. PK3EXEC         - A CLI For MacOS to Easily Run Wolfenstein 3D Mods
-10. Moddruun        - A GUI For Easily Running Wolfenstein 3D Mods, Similar to GZDoom's Startup Page These are the projects I'm working on/am most proud of.
+10. Moddruun        - A GUI For Easily Running Wolfenstein 3D Mods, Similar to GZDoom's Startup Page<br>
+These are the projects I'm working on/am most proud of.
 Most of them are wips<br>
 As you can see, there are a lot of them...
 I kinda jump from project to project lol<br>